sensordeck/atlas-docs/docs/ros2-integration.md

 ### Deterministic Sensor Integration for ROS2 Robotics Systems

-Atlas is designed to integrate directly into modern **ROS2-based robotics stacks**.
+Atlas is designed to integrate directly into modern ROS2-based robotics stacks.

 The Deterministic Sensor Integration Layer (DSIL) provides a **ROS2-ready interface** that transforms Atlas telemetry and timing data into standard ROS2 topics.